Cruise ships are still scrambling for safe harbor - KRDO

 The Zaandam was sailing a South American voyage that departed Buenos Aires, Argentina, on March 7 and was originally supposed to conclude in San Antonio, Chile, on March 21.

-Influenza-like symptoms have been reported by 73 guests and 116 crew members.
+Influenza-like symptoms have been reported by 76 guests and 117 crew members.
+Eight passengers have tested positive for Covid-19.

 Four guests on board Zaandam have passed away, the cruise line confirmed on Friday.

-Separately, the cruise line said that two individuals on board experiencing respiratory symptoms have tested positive for Covid-19.
+“I fear other lives are at risk,” Orlando Ashford, president of Holland America Line, said in a statement.

-No one has got off the ship since it stopped in Punta Arenas, Chile, on March 14.
+No one has exited the ship since it stopped in Punta Arenas, Chile, on March 14.
 Guests were originally told they could disembark in Chile for flights, but ultimately this was forbidden.

 Once flu-like symptoms cropped up on board, those with symptoms were isolated and their traveling companions quarantined.
 All guests were asked to remain in their staterooms.